 |Michael M. Law|

-Notes: Before the 2021 Windy Fire, Candelabra, also known as Turnip, is the 28th largest tree in Giant Sequoia National Monument and the 2nd largest tree in Packsaddle Grove.
+Notes: Before the 2021 Windy Fire, Candelabra, also known as Turnip, was the 2nd largest tree in Packsaddle Grove.
 Naturalists Wendell D. Flint and Michael Law named the tree Turnip when they discovered it in 1971 because the trunk reminded them of a huge turnip.
 Naturalist William Croft renamed the tree Candelabra in 1978 because he felt it more resembled a candelabra.
 The 2021 Windy Fire destroyed Candelabra.

 Drive: Candelabra is 247 mi (398 km) southeast of San Francisco near the city of Porterville.